Kusuma71/Kusuma71/README.md

 # Hi 👋, I'm S. Kusuma
 **Aspiring Data Analyst & AI Enthusiast**
+🎯 Focusing:
-🔍 Exploring Data for Meaningful Insights | 🤖 Passionate About AI & Intelligent Systems
+I'm an aspiring Data Analyst and Software Tester with a passion for transforming raw data into actionable insights and ensuring high-quality, bug-free applications.| 🤖 Passionate About AI & Intelligent Systems

 ---